How to Start a Real Estate Transaction Coordinator Business

 Setting up your business as an LLC or sole proprietor has very different implications regarding business management, taxation, and liability.

-This step is vital.
-You must conduct proper research and due diligence before you decide on a business structure and file the required legal paperwork.
+You must conduct proper research and due diligence before deciding on a business structure and filing the required legal paperwork.

 Brokers can face penalties for real estate noncompliance, so you must have a firm grasp of real estate compliance standards in your jurisdiction.